-money is paid into petty cash to increase the amount in petty cash.
+money is paid into petty cash to increase the amount in petty cash or bring to float.

-From my experience Petty Cash is often not accounted for in small businesses, this adds to the workload of the year end accountant which normally increases fees and can provide inaccurate management records.
+From my experience, in small businesses, petty cash is often not accounted for accurately.
+This adds to the workload of the year end accountant, which normally increases fees and can provide inaccurate management records.